desci-labs/codex-interop-demo/README.md

 ### This project

-Perform these steps to create streams for your new model:
+Perform these steps to create streams for your new model.
+Have the `Context` tab open in OrbisDB, as you need some configuration values from there.

 1. Run `npm run createEnv` and follow instructions
 2. Install deps: `npm ci`